algorithmica-org/algorithmica/content/english/hpc/simd/reduction.md

 }
 ```

-You can use this approach for for other reductions, such as for finding the minimum or the xor-sum of an array.
+You can use this approach for other reductions, such as for finding the minimum or the xor-sum of an array.

 ### Instruction-Level Parallelism